Flatiron Building: Interior

-The building was considered to be "quirky" overall, with drafty wood-framed and cooper-clad windows, no central air conditioning, a heating system which utilized cast-iron radiators, an antiquated sprinkler system, and a single staircase should evacuation of the building be necessary.
+The building had 241000 ft2 of usable space.
+Contemporary critics considered the structure "quirky", with drafty wood-framed and copper-clad windows, no central air conditioning, a heating system with cast-iron radiators, an antiquated sprinkler system, and a single staircase for evacuation.
 The offices were furnished with mahogany and oak, which the Fuller Company advertised as "fireproof".
-The triangular shape of the structure led to a "rabbit warren" of oddly-shaped rooms.
+The triangular shape of the structure led to a "rabbit warren" of oddly-shaped rooms, arranged around a large utility core.
 The offices on each floor were connected by a central passageway, and each floor contained about 20 office cubicles, all of which were connected by various doors.
 According to The New York Times, offices in the prow had "impressive" views "because of the converging traffic street markings, which accent the telescoping boulevards, and because of the changing seasons in Madison Square Park".